 Europe might be one of the smallest continents, but it’s still got a huge diversity of climates.
 Traveling to Europe in December is going to be a very different experience in frigid Finland than it will be in the Mediterranean climate of Cyprus.

 The bad news is this means it can require a little more specific research to find the best time to go to Europe for your specific destination.
 But the good news is that it means it’s always the best time to travel to Europe (or, at least, somewhere in Europe).
 So ask yourself this question because first because it might help narrow down your search a bit!

 To me, weather matters a lot.
 I was miserable in Prague in part because the weather was cold and rainy when I visited in October.
 By contrast, when I visited Madrid a few days later I loved it — undeniably in large part because of the pleasant weather.

 So all of that means that springtime or autumn are the best times to travel to Europe for me if I’m going to the Iberian peninsula, the Mediterranean, or the Balkans, while the middle of summer works well when I want to visit Scandinavia or the northern part of Europe.

 Guess what?
 You’re not the only one looking to figure out the best time to travel to Europe.
-Every year millions of tourists descend on the continent, and they all tend to congregate in the same places at the same times — especially during the summer.
+Every year millions of tourists descend on the continent, and they all tend to congregate in the same places at the same times — especially during the summer, which is a great time to visit Croatia and other summer destinations if you want to fight crowds every step of the way.

 Generally speaking, the high season for travel in Europe is from June until late August, with peak crowds around July.
 And although this is a great time of year to visit a lot of European destinations from a weather perspective, it can also mean the attractions become ridiculously overcrowded.